flux-framework/flux-docs/adminguide.rst

 Overview
 ********

-The base component of Flux is the ``flux-broker`` executable.
+The base component of Flux is the :core:man1:`flux-broker` executable.
 Most of Flux's distributed systems and services that aren't directly associated with a running job are embedded in that executable or its dynamically loaded plugins.